Picture of Saturn V Launch for Apollo 15 Mission

 The flow of the exhaust gas through the nozzle falls under the category of compressible supersonic flow and its treatment is somewhat complicated.
 For more information on this see Wikipedia's page on rocket engines

 (opens in new window).
 And here is a summary of the rocket thrust equations provided by NASA

 (opens in new window).

-In the following discussion on rocket physics we will look at the energy consumption of a rocket moving through the air at constant velocity.
+In the following discussion we will look at the energy consumption of a rocket moving through the air at constant velocity.

 The thrust force T